 - A statement that if the eligible employee does not have minimum essential coverage for any month, then the employee may be liable for an individual shared responsibility payment under Section 5000A of the Affordable Care Act for that month and that reimbursements under the small business HRA for expenses incurred in that month will be included in the employee’s gross income.

 The Employee Notice can be delivered electronically according to the guidelines the IRS has set forth.

 Looking for help with QSEHRA plan documents?

-We'll handle all the accounting and legal legwork, take care of onboarding each of your employees, and make tax time easy and painless.
+As QSEHRA administrators, we'll handle all the accounting and legal legwork, take care of onboarding each of your employees, and make tax time easy and painless.
 You'll never have to hassle with receipts or worry about setting up a health plan again.